Skip to main content

 Conversely, a Merchant cannot appeal a final decision of “Lost” at any time if it has been reached, and the Merchant must accept liability for the Dispute.

-Inactivity Warning: If a Merchant does not respond to a Dispute stage request by the provided due dates given to each Chargeback process, the Issuer will automatically make a decision for either Won or Lost status for the Chargeback.
+Inactivity Warning: If a Merchant does not respond to a Dispute cycle request by the provided due dates given to each Chargeback process, the Issuer will automatically make a decision for either Won or Lost status for the Chargeback.

 The Issuer will typically make a final decision in favor of the Cardholder when a Merchant does not respond to a request after the First Chargeback stage.